 Mom says she prays for Tom n Jessie every day that they’ll understand their lessons and pass their tests.

 I asked her if that wasn’t cheating?
 Mary Methodist hosed herself.
-Slightly cautiously – was raised not to tempt fate.
+But slightly cautiously – she was raised not to tempt fate.

 So I phoned Mum for more info: